nodejs/nodejs.org/CONTRIBUTING.md

 - Stories should have `args` whenever possible, we want to be able to test the different aspects of a Component
 - Please follow the template above to keep the Storybooks as consistent as possible
 - We recommend reading previous Storybooks from the codebase for inspiration and code guidelines.
+- If you need to decorate/wrap your Component/Story with a Container/Provider, please use [Storybook Decorators](https://storybook.js.org/docs/react/writing-stories/decorators)

 ## Pull Request Policy